 Black - Standard black case.

 Urban White - Offset white.
 Most desktop computers and computer hardware are this color.

 White - White or very light color case.

-In addition to the above standard colors, there are computer manufacturers and case manufacturers who also have blue, orange, pink, red, silver, and yellow.
+Also, there are computer and case manufacturers who make their products in blue, orange, pink, red, silver, and yellow.
 As well as a wide range of available colors, there are also translucent cases that have a semi clear color look into the case.